antoinelemor/LLM_Tool/README.md

 ### Mode 2: The Annotator Factory

-**🏭 Complete Pipeline: LLM Annotation → Trained Model (One Click)**
+**🏭 Complete Pipeline: LLM Annotation → Training → Deployment**

-**What it does**: Combines The Annotator + Training Arena into one seamless workflow.
-You provide raw data, it outputs a trained model ready to use.
+**What it does**: Combines The Annotator, Training Arena, and BERT Annotation Studio into one seamless workflow.
+You provide raw data, it fabricates training corpora, benchmarks multiple checkpoints, and can immediately deploy the winner on any dataset.

 **Perfect for**:
 - You need a custom classifier but don't have labeled data